 User experience by Quo

 Often (and sadly), the design of websites and apps is based on business goals or its technical aspects, leaving the user aside.
-From our perspective, this can be a serious mistake that translates into a waste of time, effort and money, because by neglecting the user, a business obtains a product that has unnecessary features, it’s hard to comprehend and use, won't do its job, and will eventually fail (commercially).
-This is the reason why the Quo's vision is based on three aspects: experience, interface, and usability.
-By doing this, users become the targets for our designs and their experience will determine what’s on the screen and what functions are offered.
+From our perspective, this can be a big mistake that translates into a waste of time, effort and money, because by neglecting the user, a business obtains a product that has unnecessary features, it’s hard to comprehend and use, won't do its job, and will eventually fail (commercially).
+This is the reason why Quo's vision is based on three aspects: experience, interface, and usability.
+By doing this, users become our designs' targets and their experience will determine what’s on the screen and what features are offered.
 We can say then, that we focus on Human-Centered Design to understand the true needs of users through a process that may be called "Problem Definition".
 This “problem” is approached through observation or research tests, which leads to a process that generates a prototype that goes through a second iterative filtering process that allows us to go deeper and deeper into the solution at the end of each cycle.

 The final product is a form of growing innovation, where the solution is progressively optimized.
 It should be noted that our processes are constantly evolving because there are things that become irrelevant or transformed into something completely different.

 Stages of a UX project at Quo

 During the development of UX projects, Quo organizes a set of tasks grouped in small stages that begin with a detailed process of iteration; which scheme can be detailed below: